y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Aug 07, 2023-Aug 17, 2023</time> Finished with VAEs and a bit of GAN understanding.

 - <time>Aug 03, 2023-Aug 06, 2023</time> Programming started for VAEs!

 - <time>Aug 02, 2023</time> Read up on VAEs and Sparse Coding, and had another meeting.